Zefyro/Zefyro/README.md

 - Preferred pronouns: he/him (Other ones I find funny don't really care about it tho.)
 - You can call me Zefyro, Zefy or Zef

-I'll probably forget to update this thing so you can find my about me on my website: https://zefyro.net
+I'll probably forget to update this thing so you can find my about me on my website: https://zefyro.net  (P.S.
+I probably forget to update that too.)